daronphang/coding_resources/javascript/angular/http_requests.md

 ## Adding Delay before HTTP Requests:
 - Using setTimeout() in an async function and converting Observables into a Promise.
-- Using concatMap() to wait for first Observable to finish before subscribing to next Observable.
+- Using from() and concatMap() to wait for first Observable to finish before subscribing to next Observable.

 ```js
 fetchData(ticker: string) {